ds300/derivablejs/examples/routing/README.md

 ## Routing

-So everything descends from a raw hash string.
+Everything descends from a raw hash string.

 ```typescript
 import { Derivable, Atom, atom } from 'havelock';